-Business interruptions resulting from the COVID-19 pandemic, the post-COVID environment and other public health crises could disrupt the development of our product candidates and adversely impact our business.
+Business interruptions resulting from public heath crises, including those arising from further outbreaks of COVID-19, could disrupt the development of our product candidates and adversely impact our business.

 Public health crises such as pandemics or similar outbreaks could adversely impact our business.
-For instance, the COVID-19 pandemic and the post-COVID environment, including supply chain, labor market and other disruptions, as well as volatility in the global financial markets, in each case, driven by the pandemic, have impacted and may further impact our clinical trials or preclinical studies.
-In addition, COVID-19, the post-COVID environment or future public health crises may impact our ability to retain principal investigators and site staff for our clinical trials.
+For instance, the COVID-19 pandemic and the post-COVID environment, including supply chain, labor market and other disruptions, as well as volatility in the global financial markets, in each case, driven by the COVID-19 pandemic, impacted, and additional public health crises may further impact, our clinical trials or preclinical studies.
+In addition, COVID-19, the post-COVID environment or future public health crises may impact our ability to retain principal investigators and clinical research site staff for our clinical trials.
 For instance, healthcare providers may have heightened exposure to COVID-19 or may be impacted due to prioritization of hospital resources toward the pandemic and restrictions on travel.
 Our clinical trial sites may be located in geographies that are disproportionately affected by the COVID-19 pandemic or actions taken by governmental and health authorities to address the pandemic.
 Furthermore, as a result of supply chain, labor market and other disruptions driven by the pandemic and the post-COVID environment, COVID-19 has impacted and may further negatively affect our operations or the operations of our vendors, suppliers and business partners, including the third-party CROs, clinical sites and other vendors that we rely upon to carry out our clinical trials or the operations of our third-party manufacturers and other suppliers, which could result in delays or disruptions in the supply of our product candidates.
 The negative impact COVID-19 or the post-COVID environment has on patient enrollment, site staffing or treatment or the timing and execution of our clinical trials has caused and could cause further delays to our clinical trial activities, which could adversely affect our ability to obtain regulatory approval for and to commercialize our product candidates, increase our operating expenses and have a material adverse effect on our business and financial results.
-COVID-19 and the post-COVID environment have also caused volatility in th
+COVID-19 and the po